RagnarB83/ash-documentation/docs/coordinate-tools.rst

     frag.write_pdbfile_openmm(filename="optimized.pdb")

-**OpenMMTheory.write_pdbfile**: This is a method of the OpenMMTheory object that writes out a PDB-file based on coordinates, residue and atom information present in the OpenMMTheory object.
+**OpenMMTheory.write_pdbfile**: This is a method inside the OpenMMTheory object that writes out a PDB-file based on coordinates, residue and atom information present in the OpenMMTheory object.
+Requires an OpenMMTheory object.

 .. code-block:: python